ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/network-addresses/index.md

 ## Enode {#enode}

-An ethereum node can also be described using the enode URL scheme.
-The hexadecimal node-ID is encoded in the username portion of the URLseparated from the host using an @ sign.
-The hostname can only be given as an IP address, DNS nammes are not allowed.
-The port in the host name section is the TCP listening port.
-If the TCP and UDP (discovery) ports differ the UDP port is specified as a query parameter "discport".
+An Ethereum node can also be described using the enode URL scheme.
+The hexadecimal node-ID is encoded in the username portion of the URL separated from the host using an @ sign.
+The hostname can only be given as an IP address; DNS names are not allowed.
+The port in the hostname section is the TCP listening port.
+If the TCP and UDP (discovery) ports differ, the UDP port is specified as a query parameter "discport"

 In the following example, the node URL describes a node with IP address `10.3.58`, TCP port `30303` and UDP discovery port `30301`.